Links

 Loading table views

 Additionally, it is possible to set a specific Airtable view that will be loaded for the selected table.
-This comes in handy in case you'd like to configure an advanced filters on the Airtable side and just load this data into UI Bakery app.
+This comes in handy in case you'd like to configure advanced filters on the Airtable side and load the pre-configured view.

 To do this, scroll down the Load Table configuration to the Additional settings section and specify view as a key and name of your view as a value: